 Some things need de-vibing

-In some sense, the present situation – with people spending much of their waking time with AIs – should be more cringe than the human-humanoid marriage.
+In some sense, the present situation – with people spending much of their waking time with AIs – should feel more cringe than the human-humanoid marriage.
 The Chinese guy couldn’t talk to his robot to form a deeper emotional bond; we can talk to our chatbots as much as we like.
 You can love Chat-GPT platonically.

 Some people have raised concerns about vibe coding addition.
 For example, Peter Steinberger, the creator of OpenClaw, self-describes as a ‘Claudaholic’.
 He compares AI agents to slot machines: